 PayPal will always perform the conversion for transactions where your Cash Account is the funding source for a transaction using your personal PayPal account.
 When PayPal converts currency, it will be completed at the transaction exchange rate we set for the relevant currency exchange.
 The transaction exchange rate is adjusted regularly and includes a currency conversion spread applied and retained by us on a base exchange rate to form the rate applicable to your conversion.
 The base exchange rate is based on rates within the wholesale currency markets on the conversion day or the prior Business Day; or, if required by law or regulation, set at the relevant government reference rate(s).

 For some uses of your Cash Account, PayPal may determine currency conversion is necessary.
-For any of the following transactions that involve a currency conversion, the currency conversion spread is 3.25% or such other amount as may be disclosed to you during the transaction, not to exceed 3.7%:
+For any of the following transactions that involve a currency conversion, the currency conversion spread is 3.75% or such other amount as may be disclosed to you during the transaction:

 - Paying for goods or services in a currency other than the currency the goods or services are listed in.